Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/f_Class Features/Paladin Conviction.md

 **Sword Oath:** While your [[Aetherial Arms]] feature is empowering your weapon it glows with a shining light.
 The weapons emits bright light in a 20-foot radius and dim light for an additional 20 feet.
 Additionally you can add your current AP to the bonus damage from [[Aetherial Arms]].

 ### Great Knight
 **Shield Oath:** While your [[Aetherial Arms]] feature is empowering your shield it glows with a shining light.
 The shield emits bright light in a 20-foot radius and dim light for an additional 20 feet.
-Additionally, when [[aetherial arms]] is empowering your shield, the shield’s bonus AV is increased by your proficiency bonus instead of half of the value.
+Additionally, when [[Aetherial Arms]] is empowering your shield, the shield’s bonus AV is increased by your proficiency bonus instead of half of the value.

 ### Crusader
 **Divine Crusader:** You choose a [[Deity]] as per the [[Cleric]]'s feature.
 The chosen Deity provides you with 2 of their Divine Focus points.